RobertronS/ProjectThirdYear/README.md

 # Web Trend Control for Edge HMI
-It is necessary to download the npm, pm2, and mssql Node.js modules to run the backend.
-The backend extracts data from a Microsoft SQL database This is the current workable verstion of the project.
-The data is finally correctly fetched.
-The line Chart works only by running the index.html file in the folder Trend1.
-However to run it, it would be necessary to have the data from the IMETDB database.
-Features remaining to be applied: Set Time limits and update.
+This is an application which generates a chart line based on data extracted from a Microsoft SQL database.
+The backend extracts data from a Microsoft SQL database and sends the data to the frontend (contained in the folder TrendLine) as an input to generate the chart.
+This is the current workable version of the project.
+The data is correctly fetched upon request of the user.
+The line Chart works only by running the index.html file in the folder TrendLine or inside the program ITEH v8.1 InTouch Edge HMI by means of a Custom Widget (CW).
+The data to generate the chart is retrieved from the IMETDB database of the company Schneider Electric.

+## Instructions.
+The Instructions to run the project can be found in the Documentation/README.pdf file of the current project.